The Challenge in Illuminating the Invisible: Constraining LyC Escape with Bayesian Modelling and Symbolic Regression: Discussion

 We explored a range of dust prescriptions to identify the best performing model.
 However, throughout this work we adopted only a simplified treatment of nebular emission; a parameter that significantly affects $f_\mathrm{esc}^\mathrm{LyC}$.
 A key limitation lies in our modelling of nebular emission through pre-computed \texttt{Cloudy} grids, which only account for ionization-bounded regions.
 This setup assumes that all ionizing photons entering the gas are absorbed and reprocessed, preventing any leakage through low-density, density-bounded channels.
 As a result, our framework does not currently permit the escape of ionizing photons that would otherwise traverse such channels.
 Improving the treatment of nebular emission to self-consistently include both ionization- and density-bounded regions remains an important direction for future work.

-When comparing the properties of the LzLCS galaxies, we find that many align more closely with those of higher-redshift systems than with local analogue galaxies.
+When comparing the properties of the LzLCS galaxies, we find that many align more closely with the properties of higher-redshift systems than with local analogue galaxies.
 However, being ``closer'' does not necessarily imply that they are fully representative.
 One limitation arises from the strong ongoing star formation: young stellar populations can outshine older ones, leaving long tails of possible earlier star formation that cannot be fully excluded.
 Such hidden older populations may contribute to the integrated properties of a galaxy, yet would be unlikely in systems at $z>6$ due to their age.
 Furthermore, it remains uncertain whether correlations with $f_\mathrm{esc}^\mathrm{LyC}$ evolve with redshift, or whether galaxies in the Epoch of Reionization are intrinsically different from the local systems available for study.
-Future \textit{JWST} observations will help clarify these issues, and upcoming missions with far-UV capabilities (e.g., the NASA Habitable Worlds Observatory, HWO) may extend LyC escape measurements to new low-redshift candidates, thereby broadening the parameter space and refining the use of local analogues.

-Another challenge concerns scale: how do the local conditions that enable LyC escape connect to the global properties we infer for entire galaxies?
-Progress may come from shifting toward a more spatially resolved view of LyC leakage, for example by fitting escape fractions on a pixel-by-pixel basis in IFU data cubes.
-Such approaches would allow correlations to be explored in a more localized context, complementing globally defined escape fractions and leading to a more nuanced understanding of the physical drivers of LyC escape.
+Future \textit{JWST} observations will enable increasingly spatially resolved studies of LyC escape at $z \gtrsim 2$, where the ionizing continuum is redshifted into the near-UV and optical.
+At lower redshifts ($z \lesssim 2.3$), however, direct LyC measurements are inaccessible from the ground due to atmospheric absorption, and \textit{JWST} lacks far-UV coverage.
+In this regime, proposed missions with dedicated far-UV capabilities, such as by the NASA Habitable Worlds Observatory, will be required to directly map LyC escape in nearby galaxies and connect local leakage pathways to global galaxy properties.
+In the decades leading up to HWO, progress will therefore rely on combining \textit{JWST} IFU observations, indirect LyC tracers, and studies of low-redshift analogs to bridge the gap between resolved local physics and globally inferred escape fractions.